 HOW ARE PARENTS INVOLVED?

-Parents have a key role in a PRT-based approach, as while sessions may be conducted by a therapist or clinician, they only occur once a week or even less frequently.
+Parents have a key role in a PRT-based approach, as while sessions may be conducted by a child therapist, they only occur once a week or even less frequently.
 Because parents are often with their children more than almost anyone else, parent involvement in PRT can significantly increase its effectiveness.
 If parents can model the skills their child is working on in PRT, it allows for the child to better generalize how the skill is used in everyday life, and possibly mimic it as well.
-In PRT, the responsibility of creating opportunities to practice key skills falls on the adult, and parents can play a huge role in doing so.
-While a parent can’t guarantee that a child will engage in an interaction, it’s important to keep trying to create opportunities for success so that the child is eventually able to apply what they’ve learned in the pivotal focus areas.
-For more parent resources regarding PRT, we recommend Stanford’s program, which can be found here.